MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 In addition to the Logistic Regression parameters notice please the additional parameters that were passed to the HyperDrive Configuration.

 - Early Stopping Policy:\
 This policy allows to automatically terminate poorly performing runs with an early termination policy.
 The result of this early termination is to improve computational efficiency.
-In this specif case the setup of the policy was the following: Bandit Policy which based on slack factor/slack amount and evaluation interval terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run
+In this specif case the setup of the policy was the following: Bandit Policy which based on slack factor/slack amount and evaluation interval terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.

 - cpu_cluster:\
-Here we used the already existing cpu cluster that we created when performing the AutoMl Experiment
+Here we used the already existing cpu cluster that we created when performing the AutoMl Experiment.

 - primary_metric: \
-Since we want to compare the performance of both experiments (AutoML & HyperParameterTuning) the primary metric remains the same (accuracy) and the goal is to maximize the primary metric (PrimaryMetricGoal.MAXIMIZE)
+Since we want to compare the performance of both experiments (AutoML & HyperParameterTuning) the primary metric remains the same (accuracy) and the goal is to maximize the primary metric (PrimaryMetricGoal.MAXIMIZE).

 - max_total_runs & max_concurrent_runs :\
-These would be the same as the values that we used to perform the AutoML Experiment
+These would be the same as the values that we used to perform the AutoML Experiment.

 - estimator: \
 We are going to use the estimator for training in Scikit-learn experiments.